-By analogy, in Mandarin missing NP sentences, the parser should have also forgotten or overlooked the predictions for an NP associated with the second verb.
-Here, however, the absence of an NP should cause a more severe disruption in terms of thematic relations, which should reduce acceptability.
+We first elaborate on the challenge for the structural forgetting and interference accounts.
+In Mandarin, as in English, the parser forgets or overlooks the absence of a constituent in a DCE sentence.
+However, unlike in English, the absence of this constituent - an NP - should cause a more severe disruption in terms of thematic relations, which should reduce acceptability.
 The three verbs in missing NP sentences are transitive, each requiring two arguments.
-However, including the subject of the main clause, there are only three NPs.
+However, including the main clause's subject, there are only three NPs.
 Intuitively, there are not enough NPs.
-We argue below that there is a distinct possibility that V2 would be "orphaned" thematically, without agent and theme arguments.

-More specifically, let us consider these sentences from an incremental parsing perspective, following the structural forgetting and interference accounts.
+More specifically, let us consider missing NP sentences from an incremental parsing perspective, following these accounts.
 (We have simplified the following description, for exposition purposes.
 We refer interested readers to Jäger et al. 2015 for an overview of the local ambiguities that a Mandarin parser must navigate in parsing a relative clause.)